intacct/intacct-sdk-php/README.md

 ## Getting Started

-Coming soon will be a Getting Started guide with a complete code example using the IntacctClient and QueryClient...
+Coming soon will be a Getting Started guide.
+Coding examples are available at [intacct-sdk-php-examples](https://github.com/Intacct/intacct-sdk-php-examples).

 In the meantime, look at the Quick Installation Guide and Example below to help you get started using the Intacct PHP SDK.